svanoort/rinkiweds/_pages/wishthecouple.md

 ---
 permalink: /wishthecouple/
 ---
-Thank you for stopping by the website! even if you are not able to come to the wedding, we would love to hear from you.
+Thank you for stopping by the website!
+We would love to hear from you ( Whether or not you are able to attend the wedding ).
 Please leave us your thoughts and comments by logging on to facebook, and commenting below..